 - operational management of the scheme to maintain low risk

-- compliance with the authorisation/permit including monitoring, auditing and reporting
+- compliance with the regulatory approvals including monitoring and reporting

 - response to monitoring, emergency incidents and remedial action if necessary.